 Substance abuse can cause a lowered sense of confidence.
 Drugs such as marijuana, cocaine, methamphetamine, alcohol, LSD, heroin and the like can deplete positive brain chemicals, which can cause a person to lose some confidence.
 The existence of a substance abuse problem can cause a person to have ill feelings toward himself or herself, as well.

 Treatment for Lack of Confidence

-Group counseling is an excellent healing mechanism because it joins people who have similar feelings.
+Group counselling is an excellent healing mechanism because it joins people who have similar feelings.
 Those people can form bonds with each other, and they can help each other to cope with the issues at hand.
 Some people can formulate long-term friendships through group therapy sessions.
-Book our group counseling session by visiting www.myfitbrain.in
+Book our group counselling session by visiting www.myfitbrain.in

 Other Means of Support for Low Self-Confidence

 Online forms and websites can provide a wealth of help for people who have low confidence and esteem.
 Hundreds of sites are dedicated to helping individuals to cope with mental illness, abuse survival and the like.
 The Internet has provided people with the opportunity to connect with billions of other people around the world.
 Therefore, a person who suffers from low confidence never has to feel alone.